 With LEDs, we now have TM-30-15 (maybe)

 Raise the number of color samples from 8 to 99.
-The leap there acknowledges how the current system is not anywhere close to adequate.
+The leap there highlights how far the current system is from adequate.

 Adds “gamut” to the testing criteria.
 Before, there was only “fidelity” which refers to similarity between the color’s appearance under the test light versus the reference light.
-Gamut, now, is in plain terms the richness or intensity of the color.
+“Gamut” is in, plain terms, the richness or intensity of the color.